geetam-das-binani/task1/README.md

 git clone https://github.com/geetam-das-binani/task1.git

-2.Navigate to the project director: cd your-repo-name
+2.Navigate to the project director:

+cd your-repo-name

 3.Install dependencies:

 npm install

 ### Running the Project

-To start the development server: npm run dev
+To start the development server run :

+npm run dev

 ## or

 yarn dev

 Open your browser and navigate to `http://localhost:5173` to see the application in action.

 ### Building for Production

-To build the project for production: npm run build
+To build the project for production run the following command: npm run build

 The output will be in the `dist/` directory.

-## Project Structure

-├── public/             # Static assets
-├── src/
-│   ├── components/     # React components
-│   ├── App.jsx         # Main application component
-│   ├── index.css       # Global styles
-│   └── main.jsx        # Entry point
-├── index.html          # HTML template
-├── package.json        # Project configuration and dependencies
-├── vite.config.js      # Vite configuration
-└── README.md           # Project documentation